-It’s been the subject of rumours for years, but Apple finally unveiled its plans for it’s own streaming service earlier in 2019, with the launch date eventually announced – November 1st, worldwide, beating Disney’s much-anticipated service by a couple of weeks.
+It’s been the subject of rumours for years, but Apple finally unveiled its plans for its own streaming service earlier in 2019, with the launch date eventually being on November 1st, worldwide, beating Disney’s much-anticipated service by a couple of weeks.

 After years of rumours about whether they might just outright purchase an existing streaming service to make their first proper push into content creation, Apple announced what some had already suspected was in the works – a full-scale Apple-run streaming service.
 Named Apple TV+ – a name deliberately chosen to match the name of the company’s hugely popular streaming box – it differs from the ever-growing range of streaming offerings in some key ways.